 The Big Fuss about responsive website design

-The term responsive is used to describe something which is able to react swiftly and positively to change, and that is how it came to be used for website design.
-Responsive website design allows sites to fluidly and constantly change according to different factors like viewport width.
-Such a design is able to dynamically adapt to various browser viewports, changing content and layouts.
-HTML and CSS are used to change the size, reduce or enlarge, or even shift the content to make it appear great on any screen.
+Additionally, the term ‘responsive’ describes something that can react swiftly and positively to change, which is why it is used in website design.
+Responsive website design allows sites to fluidly and continuously adjust to different factors like viewport width.
+Such a design can dynamically adapt to various browser viewports, changing content and layouts.
+HTML and CSS are used to adjust the size, reduce or enlarge, or even shift the content to ensure it looks great on any screen.

 Components of responsive web design